ansible/awx/docs/auth/session.md

 ## Introduction
->> Updated to these docs coming soon.

-Before Tower 3.3, auth token is used as the main authentication method.
-Starting from Tower 3.3, session-based authentication will take the place as the main authentication, while auth token will be replaced by OAuth tokens also introduced in 3.3.
+Before Tower 3.3, auth token was used as the main authentication method.
+Starting from Tower 3.3, session-based authentication will take the place as the main authentication method, and auth token will be replaced by OAuth 2 tokens.

 Session authentication is a safer way of utilizing HTTP(S) cookies: